kubeflow/community/proposals/841-release-process/README.md

 * Build a team of technical writers to be embedded in each working group for the release time frame.
 * Provide roles within the community to boost participation and bring new members into this group.
-* Technical Doc Lead will lead this team; technical documentation can include a blog and slides to announce the Release.
+* Technical Documentation Lead will lead this team; technical documentation can include a blog and slides to announce the Release.

 ### Release Management Team:
 The Release Management Team is composed by: Release Manager, WG Leads ( in some cases Liasons), Technical Doc Lead.